Vulnerabilities Definition: Top 10 Software Vulnerabilities

-Software vulnerabilities must be prevented.
-In this blog, you'll learn a software vulnerabilities definition.
-You'll get a list of the top 10 software vulnerabilities.
-And you'll get tips on how to prevent software vulnerabilities.
+Software vulnerabilities must be identified and prevented, which requires you to have an understanding of the vulnerabilities definition.
+Here, we go over vulnerabilities definitions and provide a list of the top 10 software vulnerabilities and tips on how to prevent software vulnerabilities.

 Software vulnerabilities are weaknesses or flaws present in your code.